Well January has been and gone, does that sound familiar!

 Dave recently passed his test to become a Citizen of the USA and is now waiting for the naturalization ceremony.
 So we prepare to welcome him and his family, into our family as American Citizens.
 Dave is a very dedicated worker and is a great Engineer and I am proud to have him as a member of my team.

 I just got back from another week in Norway working with a new customer on an offshore platforms control room, graphics and alarms.
 We introduced them to our vision of Situation Awareness and it was great to hear their operators comment after the workshops that their views had been transformed and that they now have a different perspective on this topic.

-Well, the time has gone fast as Dave and I are kicking off another new project in Texas which will involve a new control room, automation upgrade and redesign of graphics, HMI and alarms.
+Well the time has gone fast, Dave and I are kicking off another new project in Texas which will involve a new control room, automation upgrade and redesign of graphics HMI and alarms.
 I will be in Chicago next, then Lima, OH, and then back to Canada.
 Building air miles and wearing out shoes.

 Again, thank you to our customers for the faith they have put in us and allowing us to participate with and as your team.

 We are looking at developing an API RP755 compliant Fatigue Risk Assessment Index Software to complement our Fatigue Risk Management System (FRMS) and PHMSA compliance services.
 This software will also replace overtime tracking and scheduling staff and will interface into existing SAP software.
 Anyone who may have interest in being a pilot site or provide input please contact me. firstname.lastname@example.org

 I am also contemplating a new book and was looking for feedback on publishing and if just an eBook would be suitable or should I also do hardcopy?